Skip to main content

 A huge quantity of reading is required for postgraduate research.
 This workshop helps you develop strategies to read effectively and efficiently, extracting the key information into your notes.
 Bring your own reading material to practise with!

-PG Skills: AI in the Recruitment Process - A recruiter's perspective
+PG Skills: AI in the recruitment process - a recruiter's perspective

 3pm - 4:30pm